 They feed upon detritus and plankton floating in the water and uses currents made by sponges or coral to make this process easier.
 Henricia feeds on plankton, sponge tissue, ascidians, and other invertebrates.
 It is in turn, eaten by other vertebrates.

 It has five slender legs that taper evenly to tips that are connected by a central disc.
 They can grow up to 20 cm.
 The sides of the legs are curving and smooth.
 The legs contain many of its organs.
 On the tips of the rays are the eyespots.
 These are darkly pigmented organs that sense the presence of light.
 The legs also contain parts of the stomach, nervous system, and most other organs.

 Like all other sea stars, they use water instead of blood.
 They pump filtered seawater in and out of their body.
 This seawater is transported through a vascular tube system and delivers nutrients to the different organs.

-Fat Henricia Stars are also one of the only species of sea stars that broods its eggs.
+Fat Henricia Stars are also one of the few species of sea stars that broods their eggs.
 The female stays with the eggs while they hatch, and continues to stay with them as larvae.
 The larvae stay in a dome shape created by the female’s arms until they are ready to go into the ocean on their own.